Mastering real estate terms: A quick guide

 Escrow account

-An escrow account is where the money is saved up for a specific purpose and withdrawals are restricted to make it easier to achieve said goal.
+An escrow account is where the money is saved for a specific purpose and withdrawals are restricted to make it easier to achieve said goal.
 In terms of real estate, an escrow account is managed by a lender to collect tax payments and advance insurance payments from a homeowner.

 Land Lease